 When conditions are met, you can trigger one or more actions:

-Make required — Require a field before submission
+- Make required — Makes a field mandatory for form submission

 Fill and Read-Only Behavior